Ejipuh/Plantey-Garden/Plantey's Digital Garden.md

 # A Garden with a Greenhouse
-I'm not a huge fan of saying something about a topic before I've learned much about it, so I'm using Obsidian as an incubator for my ideas until I clarify them enough to share them.<sup>[2](Plantey's%20Digital%20Garden#2)</sup>
+I'm not a huge fan of publicly saying something about a topic before I've learned much about it, so I'm using Obsidian as an incubator for my ideas until I clarify them enough to share them.<sup>[2](Plantey's%20Digital%20Garden#2)</sup>

 A lot of digital gardens have some really cool stuff, once you peruse through them.
 At the same time, it gets hard to find the cool and clear bits when a lot of it feels like blog posts that are clear and insightful...until you get halfway through and find that it (Or what feels like the first half of an article.)
 The whole process is out in the open.